-An evolving archive of textile-led works and community initiatives from an earlier chapter of practice, developed through situated engagements with care settings and everyday publics — including Assisi Hospice, Animal Lovers’ League, and senior residents living in Jalan Besar.
+An evolving archive of textile-led works and community initiatives from an earlier chapter of practice, developed through situated engagements with care settings and everyday publics — including Animal Lovers’ League (2012), Assisi Hospice (2013), and senior residents living in Jalan Besar (2015).
 Textile operates here as a form of correspondence: gestures of making that function as letters across bodies, sites and lived realities, informing ongoing research-through-practice.

-A textile-led giving project shaped by affection, care, and everyday kinship with animals.
+With Love, a textile-led giving project at Animal Lovers League shaped by affection, care, and everyday kinship with animals.
 The towels pair iconic artists and designers with individual dogs, extending a quiet message of love, understanding, and protection—made tangible through selection, matching, and gifting.

 A series of textile and image-based studies that dwell on repetition, release, and the feeling of loosening a held pattern.
 The work approaches the body through small marks and accumulations—where “freeing” becomes a quiet, process-led gesture.